SarahBeresford/kwk-bwdc-final-project/README.md

 # Svelte + Vite

+GitHub Copilot was used to aid creation of the fade transition feature.
+The template at https://github.com/jasminesamra/kwk-scrollytelling-template was used as inspiration.

 This template should help get you started developing with Svelte in Vite.

 ## Recommended IDE Setup